 1 Corinthians 1:30 (KJV)

 Jesus has become our wisdom, our righteousness, our sanctification, and our redemption.
-And so let us remember to not look to ourselves, but to Jesus.
 Being in Christ means that He has become our sufficiency unto whatever need may arise.
 As we meditate daily on this truth, accepting it in our hearts by faith, we will see the fruits of it showing up in our lives.